TobiasJacob/atlas-reinforcement-learning/README.md

 - Observed state is not clear yet.
 - Actions are the pd-controller targets for the 30 joints of the simulated Atlas.
 - Rewards depend on the specific task.

+## Data format

+- 1st is dT in secs